 attempt to maintain indoor humidity levels

 High levels of humidity can be breeding grounds for mold, mildew, and rot, which can quickly spread through your home.
 Alternatively, studies have shown viruses thrive in dry air, so finding balance is key to a healthy basement.
-Try to keep your indoor humidity as close to 50% as possible.
+Try to keep your indoor humidity between 30% and 60%.

 forget to divert rainwater